unit8co/vegans/README.md

   - Minibatch discrimination
 - Other

   - New links to correct github files
-  - Turn off secure mode
   - Interpolation
   - Do not save Discriminator